-Regardless of the other deadlines that may apply to your specific program, or to your application with the Office of Education Abroad and Away, please be sure to complete your financial aid application by the regular, returning-student deadline of March 1, as well as our electronic Off-Campus Financial Aid Agreement by the relevant deadline noted below:
+Regardless of the other deadlines that may apply to your specific program, or to your application with the Office of Education Abroad and Away, please be sure to complete your financial aid application by the priority, returning-student deadline of February 15, as well as our electronic Off-Campus Financial Aid Agreement by the relevant deadline noted below:

-Also, please be sure that your bank account information is updated with Business Services prior to your departure, as any credit refunds will be deposited into the bank account on file.
+Also, please be sure that your bank account information is updated with the Controller's Office prior to your departure, as any credit refunds will be deposited into the bank account on file.

 Continue reading for more information about how financial aid works for off-campus study.

 All Students: What to Know Before You Go

 No matter where you choose to study, you're bound to have an amazing educational experience.
 Being prepared, by reading the information here and on the Education Abroad website, will help you make the most of your study-away opportunity while minimizing any "bumps in the road"!

 If so, please contact Davidson’s NCAA Compliance Director Katy McNay (firstname.lastname@example.org) about your off-campus study plans.

 Home Tuition Policy